 - Establishing an environment of high trust/high confidence for private interactions, government interactions and economic interactions, both domestically and internationally.

 - Positioning New Zealand as a leader in the development of IT-based products and services and in the management and regulation of data and information.

 Discrete areas such as the future of legal services, commercial transactions, education, health, issues for Maori, and so on could be considered in particular fields of enquiry.
-This project is not about exploring existing ‘hobby horses’, but rather stretching and inspiring research into future focussed areas.
+This project is about exploring, stretching and inspiring research into future-focussed areas.

 Seven broad themes of enquiry have been identified and research projects will align with these:

 - The global nature of information – how we manage it and trade in it.